 Minutes are kept for each meeting and, subsequent to GERC's approval, are submitted in a timely manner to the Undergraduate Curriculum Council (UCC) for review and approval/acceptance.
 UCC will review actionable curricular items and notify the subcommittee of all feedback and decisions.
 The UCC forwards accepted minutes to the Faculty Senate.
 After final administrative approvals, minutes will be made publicly available on GERC's website.

 A quorum is five (5) of the eleven voting members of the GERC or their proxy holders.
 A quorum may be established in person or via email in the event of an email vote.

 Voting on motions that have been seconded at a regular meeting may be conducted by mail or email unless at least three (3) voting members request that it be done in person.
 A majority vote is required for passing a motion.
 The Chair may vote on any motion.
 All business of the committee shall be governed by Robert’s Rules of Order, Newly Revised.*

 Bylaws may be amended by a two-thirds vote of the voting members, provided members have received advance notice (one working week) of the proposed changes.
 In the case of an email vote, the motion passes only if eight (8) of the eleven voting members vote for it.
 The UCC must approve all amendments to the bylaws.
 The GERC will review its bylaws within three years of the date of its last review.

 Article VII -- Business Items

-The GERC receives business items from the UCC, and may take up additional business at the discretion of the Chair.
+The GERC receives business items from the UCC, and may take up additional business at its discretion.
 Business not completed by the end of Spring semester will be continued in the following Fall.